swastikmhptr/Criminal-Prediction-using-Neural-Networks/README.md

 TOOLS USED:-

 - The model is coded and run in Jupyter notebook Environment

 - NO external tools have been used, the entire model is coded with Basic Python using Numpy Library for Vectorization.
   (Python3 and Numpy)

 Data files:-
 (present in "data" folder)

 "train.txt"- Contains the original train dataset with 71 columns which are arranged in Ascending order,
              and the "PERID" column Removed.

 "test.txt"- Contains the original test dataset with 70 columns which are arranged un Ascending order,
             and the "PERID"column is removed.
-(Note: Because of the rearranged order of test dataset the model returns the results in ascending order of "PERID")

 Source File:-